-This Registration Document provides information about HSBC Bank plc (the "Issuer") and incorporates by reference the Annual Report and Accounts of the Issuer and its subsidiary undertakings for the year ended 31 December 2018 (the "2018 Annual Report and Accounts").
-The 2018 Annual Report and Accounts includes the latest publicly available financial information relating to the Issuer and its subsidiary undertakings (the "Group") and other information in relation to the Group, which is relevant to investors.
+This Registration Document provides information about HSBC Bank plc (the "Issuer") and incorporates by reference the Annual Report and Accounts of the Issuer and its subsidiary undertakings for the year ended 31 December 2019 (the "2019 Annual Report and Accounts") and the Annual Report and Accounts of the Issuer and its subsidiary undertakings for the year ended 31 December 2018 (the "2018 Annual Report and Accounts").
+The 2019 Annual Report and Accounts include the latest publicly available financial information relating to the Issuer and its subsidiary undertakings (the "Group") and other information in relation to the Group, which is relevant to investors.
 This Registration Document (including such information incorporated by reference) contains information necessary for investors to make an informed assessment of the Issuer.
-Investors must read this Registration Document together with the 2018 Annual Report and Accounts.
-Where further information is provided in the 2018 Annual Report and Accounts on matters covered by this Registration Document, this is highlighted in this Registration Document.
+Investors must read this Registration Document together with the 2019 Annual Report and Accounts and the 2018 Annual Report and Accounts.
+Where further information is provided in the 2019 Annual Report and Accounts or the 2018 Annual Report and Accounts on matters covered by this Registration Document, this is highlighted in this Registration Document.